Wake Back To Bed (WBTB)

 While almost every lucid dreaming resource mistakes WBTB as a scientifically verified technique, this isn't true**.
 In fact, it is little more than the invention of one, then 20 year old, lucid dream enthusiast back in the late 1990s.

-Therefore, while anecdote suggests that WBTB is worthy of experimentation, it is important to remember that this is not an evidence based approach, and therefore the "rules" for this technique are little more than guesswork and suggestions based on speculation.
+Therefore, while anecdotes suggest that WBTB could be a valid tool for experimentation, it is important to remember that this is not an evidence based approach, and therefore the "rules" for this technique are little more than guesswork and suggestions based on speculation.

-*widely reported as effective by the lucid dreaming community (annecdotal).
+*widely reported as effective by the lucid dreaming community (anecdotal).

 1. Retire to bed.